cgascoig/isctl/openapi/docs/TelemetryDruidDurationGranularity.md

 ### NewTelemetryDruidDurationGranularity

-`func NewTelemetryDruidDurationGranularity(duration int64, ) *TelemetryDruidDurationGranularity`
+`func NewTelemetryDruidDurationGranularity(type_ string, duration int64, ) *TelemetryDruidDurationGranularity`

 NewTelemetryDruidDurationGranularity instantiates a new TelemetryDruidDurationGranularity object This constructor will assign default values to properties that have it defined,